markoskal2/abnamro/assignment/README.md

 # About The Project
 This Project is developed to manage favorite recipes.This contains an api's to show and perform below actions:
 * Show available recipes in with below details
-    1. Recipe id and Name
+    1. Recipe name
-    2. Recipe created Date and Time
+    2. Recipe created time
-    3. Indicated for veg/non-veg/non-veg
+    3. Indicated for vegetarian
     4. How many people the dish is suitable for
     5. Recipe ingredients as list
     6. Recipe cooking instructions